May 8, 2018

 Students, researchers, teachers, older adults, as well as staff and board members of seniors organizations (e.g., seniors centres, advocacy and programming organizations, age-friendly community committees).

 Parking is available in the University parkade, as well as limited parking in the Pay Stations in Park & Pay areas of various lots on campus.
-You can access Marshall McLuhan Hall in University Centre via Helen Glass Centre.
+You can access Marshall McLuhan Hall (to view map) in University Centre via Helen Glass Centre.

 Additional parking information: Parking services, Fort Garry Campus